About RecoCrate soakaway crates

 “Soakaway crates are far more efficient than the outdated hardcore-fill method” True

 While the traditional method of filling a trench or hole with rubble or hardcore is tried and tested, unfortunately, this is a far less efficient method of dealing with surface water drainage.
-Hardcore or rubble fill generally tends to have at the very most a 30% void ratio, soakaway crates have up to a 95.5% void ratio, making them over three times more efficient than their old-school counterpart.
+Hardcore or rubble fill generally tends to have at the very most a 30% void ratio, Reci have up to a 95.5% void ratio, making them over three times more efficient than their old-school counterpart.

 “Rubble or hardcore soakaways are far stronger than plastic crates” False